FIVE Key Roles of a Community Manager

 A Community Manger should look at the company from his/her recipients’ perspective so that he/she can effectively respond to incentives, not just for individuals but for everyone.
-Aside from formulating messages, he/she should also understand the ones who are receiving the messages and be empathetic to where they’re coming from.
+Aside from formulating messages, he/she should also understand the ones who are receiving the messages.
+Also he/she should be empathetic to where they’re coming from.

 4. Sound Organizational Skills

 Since their job entails managing various platforms, they should know how to remain organised and level-headed to stay on the right track.
-Community managers need to be able to multi-task, and being organised comes along with that.
+Community managers need to be able to multi-task.
+Organization is a necessity.

 5. Having passion for the brand

-A community manager is considered as the ‘eyes and ears’ of your organisation, as well as being the voice of the company.
+A community manager is the ‘eyes and ears’ of your organisation.
+He/She is also the voice of the company.
 Your audience will love to interact with someone who values the brand just like them, and a passionate Community Manager can do just the right job.

-Communication with communities is not just limited to content delivery, but should also include obtaining information, engaging in specific initiatives, building relations within communities, and strengthening the sense of identification with the company.
+Communication with communities includes content delivery.
+It should also include obtaining information, engaging in specific initiatives, building relations within communities, and strengthening the sense of identification with the company.
 With that, you’ll need to assess the qualifications of your Community Manager carefully.